 3. In order for change to happen, we need to do things differently.

 This might sound obvious, but we've all been to a conference or a panel on "Innovation" that is run the same old way.
-How we work often impacts the outcome far more than any visioning board or mission statement.
+How we work impacts the outcome far more than any visioning board or mission statement.
 And yet the systemic patterns that shape our collaborations are rarely examined, let alone reimagined.

 If you've got a project or a team that needs more collaborative practice or big conversations, get in touch and we'll talk about how Jacob Zimmer and the artists, designers, facilitators, and organizers of Small Wooden Shoe Planning and Performance can help.

 Jacob brings his innovative and idiosyncratic style to peer-to-peer focused facilitation, collaborative practice, process design and systems thinking.